amitchatterjee/knowledgenet/doc/concepts.md

         then=lambda ctx: terminate())
 ```

-### Knowledge
+### Manual
-A knowledge is a collection of rulesets.
-A knowledge is a repository of all the rules and rules for a decision-making service.
+A manual is a collection of rulesets.
+A manual is a repository of all the rules and rules for a decision-making service.
 When the function, service.execute(...) is invoked, Pyrete executes all the rulesets (and rules within the ruleset) and returns the result.
 Each call to the service.execute(...) function is referred to as a **Transaction**.

-The example below describes how knowledge can be organized and executed in sequence.
+The example below describes how manual can be organized and executed in sequence.
 In this example, a payment processing system makes a decision whether to pay the invoices it receives based on rules defined by the company's payment auditors.
 Each invoice is akin to an **transaction** (described below).
-In this case, think of the Knowledge as the manual authored by the auditors - Ruleset as chapters and Rules as paragraphs.
+In this case, think of the Manual as a rule book authored by the auditors - Ruleset as chapters and Rules as paragraphs.

-> Knowledge: Payment Decision Manual
+> Manual: Payment Decision Manual
 > - Ruleset: Validation
 >    - Rule: Invoice is complete (Rule)
 >       - Condition: All mandatory fields of the invoice are entered